Getting Started¶

 Python Version

 The Provide Foundry uses modern Python features and requires 3.11+.
-We recommend using pyenv to manage Python versions.
+We recommend using UV to manage Python versions with uv python install 3.11.

 Quick Setup¶